tlienart/Xranklin.jl/docs/workflow/getting_started.md

 </html>
 ```

-and so instead of separating the head, content and foot, it's a single file where you just indicate where the content goes.
+and so, instead of separating the head, content and foot, it's a single file where you just indicate where the content goes.

 If you do have a skeleton file in your `_layout` folder, and also have a head and foot files, only the skeleton will be considered.